 Research shows that streams in southeast Minnesota are affected by air temperatures and human activities such as farming, fishing, and deforestation.
 That makes them ideal for studying the effects of global warming on resources valued for their economic, sport and aesthetic contributions.
 If the climate continues to warm, insects that emerge in winter will disappear, and so will trout.
 Solutions to protect trout streams from climate change take a long time to develop and deploy, but the research group is working hard to understand how environmental issues are impacting our ecosystems.
 Our unique Minnesota climate can help researchers understand interactions between weather, water, insects, and food webs across the globe.

-About the research Team
+About the Bugs below zero Team

-This group of talented individuals have a passion for the environment, entomology, and making new discoveries in the scientific and natural resource communities.
+This group of talented individuals has a passion for the environment, entomology, and making new discoveries in the scientific and natural resource communities.
 Check out their stories below, and see what drives them to discover here at the University of Minnesota and in the College of Food, Agricultural, and Natural Resource Sciences!

-Leonard Ferrington, Jr, UMN Professor
+UMN Associate Professor

 "Stoneflies are amazing aquatic insects.
 While the rest of the world is frozen, tiny stonefly nymphs crawl across the stream bottom and out of the stream to emerge as adults and walk about on the stream-side snow or dead vegetation.
 As adults, stoneflies strut on the snow while making a drumming sound to find a mate."